TheEmptynessProject/AccountGenUniversal/README.md

 # Account Generator UserScript
 Are you tired of spam emails?
 Worried about your privacy?
 Well...
-You are welcome
+You're welcome!

 ## Overview
 The Account Generator UserScript automates secure and unique account credential creation for websites, simplifying the registration process by generating temporary email addresses, usernames, and passwords.